junwatu/recipe-nutritional-analysis/blog/README.md

 ### Connecting to Wolfram Cloud

-To use any Wolfram functions the simplest way is by consume it using API call.
+The simplest way to use any Wolfram function is by consuming it using an API call.
+These are the general steps to deploy a function written in Wolfram language so it can be used as an API.

+1. Create a new [notebook](https://reference.wolfram.com/language/guide/NotebookBasics.html) in Wolfram Cloud.
+2. Code a function to analyze recipe nutrition.
+   We will use the [NutritionReport](https://resources.wolframcloud.com/FunctionRepository/resources/NutritionReport) function to calculate the recipe nutrition.

 ### Retrieving Recipe Data